 As Donoghue mentioned, nurses were an integral part of the real-life fasting girls.
 Sarah Jacob, a Welsh fasting girl who allegedly survived around two years without eating any food, had four trained nurses to make sure that she wasn’t eating without anyone’s knowledge and if she was, to find out how she managed to do the same.
 In addition to representing the lives of the nurses who lived with the fasting girls, Lib serves the purpose of bringing rationalism into the life of Anna.

 When Anna and her family members think that she is connected to the divine, it is Lib who makes it clear that whatever Anna is doing doesn’t have anything to do with faith and divinity.
 Lib’s rationalism motivates her to help and rescue Anna from her family members and village folks, who see her as an object of fascination and supposed holiness.
-Through Lib, Donoghue depicts the need for humanely helping the victims of irrational beliefs and superstitions.
+Through Lib, Donoghue depicts the need to help the victims of irrational beliefs and superstitions humanely.

 Read More: Is Will Byrne Based on a Real Journalist?